TIPS FOR YOU

 Pay attention whenever you learn new things.
 Motivate yourself with a thought that you can do it.

 SundaySkills always needs your attention, not retention.
-Be present while practising Test Paper to forget less.
+Be present while practising the Test Paper to forget less.

 Eliminate mental fog.
 Search what tricks and strategies work best for you in learning and memorising.